 © The Author(s) 2019.
 Published by Baishideng Publishing Group Inc. All rights reserved.

-Core tip: Exercise-induced cardiac troponin elevations are common after continuous exercise but the response to intermittent exercise is less investigated.
-Nine professional athletes adapted to intermittent exercise underwent serial assessment of high-sensitivity cardiac troponin T (hs-cTnT) after a continuous exercise test and after an intermittent exercise test.
-The intermittent exercise test induced higher levels of hs-cTnT compared to the continuous test.
+Core tip: Exercise-induced cardiac troponin elevation is common after continuous exercise, but the response to intermittent exercise is less investigated.
+Nine professional athletes adapted to intermittent exercise underwent serial assessment of high-sensitivity cardiac troponin T (hs-cTnT) after continuous exercise and intermittent exercise tests.
+The intermittent exercise test induced higher levels of hs-cTnT compared to the continuous exercise test.
 The peak hs-cTnT concentration was observed 6 h after the exercise tests.
-The principle of specificity training and timing of blood sampling should be considered when designing future studies to avoid misinterpretation of hs-cTnT elevations.
+The principle of specificity training and timing of blood sampling should be considered when designing future studies to avoid misinterpretation of hs-cTnT elevation.

 Wedin JO, Nyberg NS, Henriksson AE.
-Impact of training specificity on exercise-induced cardiac troponin elevations in professional athletes: a pilot study.
+Impact of training specificity on exercise-induced cardiac troponin elevation in professional athletes: a pilot study.
 World J Cardiol 2019; In press

 INTRODUCTION

-Cardiac troponins (cTn) are highly specific biomarkers of cardiac myocyte injury and necrosis[1,2].
-Asymptomatic elevations of cTn in athletes following strenuous and continuous-type endurance events are common[3,4], but the mechanisms and clinical relevance are unknown[5].
-We have previously reported that high-sensitivity cardiac troponin T (hs-cTnT) elevations occur after floorball games with an intra-individual reproducibility[6]. cTn response to high-intensity intermittent exercise remains poorly examined and inconsistent due to assay differences and variability in sampling frequency and exercise mode[7].
+Cardiac troponin (cTn) is a highly specific biomarker of cardiac myocyte injury and necrosis[1,2].
+Asymptomatic elevation of cTn in athletes following strenuous and continuous-type endurance events is common[3,4], but the mechanisms and clinical relevance are unknown[5].
+We previously reported that high-sensitivity cardiac troponin T (hs-cTnT) elevation occurs after floorball games with intra-individual reproducibility[6]. cTn response to high-intensity intermittent exercise remains poorly examined and inconsistent due to assay differences and variability in sampling frequency and exercise mode[7].

-According to the training specificity principle, physical adaptations are related to exercise mode, duration and frequency[8].
+According to the training specificity principle, physical adaptations are related to exercise mode, duration, and frequency[8].
 Thus, an exercise routine similar to the competitive element is desirable.
-Continuous exercise tests are inadequate in intermittent team sports like football[9], whereas intermittent tests such as the Yo-Yo Intermittent Recovery (IR) test correlate to match performance[10].
+Continuous exercise tests are inadequate in intermittent team sports such as football[9], whereas intermittent tests such as the Yo-Yo Intermittent Recovery (IR) test correlate with match performance[10].
 Despite this, little is known about the impact of the training specificity principle on cTn release.
-Looking at endurance athletes in a meta-analysis, Shave et al[11] found a greater magnitude of cTn elevations after running than cycling.
-However, these results were based on earlier generation assays as well as single blood draws post-exercise that fail to detect late cTn peaks[12].
+Looking at endurance athletes in a meta-analysis, Shave et al[11] found a greater magnitude of cTn elevation after running than cycling.
+However, these results were based on earlier generation assays as well as single blood draws post-exercise that failed to detect late cTn peaks[12].

 Floorball is a popular Scandinavian intermittent team sport and among the fastest growing sports in Sweden[13].
 Depending on player position and time played, there are individual differences in physical effort and cardiac load during a game.
-Laboratory-based studies with exercise manipulations gives a better understanding of how cardiac work influences the release of cTn[14].
-The use of standardized physical tests correlates a defined physical effort and levels of cardiac biomarkers.
+Laboratory-based studies with exercise manipulations give a better understanding of how cardiac work influences the release of cTn[14].
+The use of standardized physical tests correlates with a defined physical effort and levels of cardiac biomarkers.

 The aims of this study were to investigate the response of hs-cTnT to high-intensity intermittent exercise compared to continuous exercise in standardized settings, and to examine hs-cTnT release kinetics up to 24 h post-exercise.